Buhua-Liu/Buhua-Liu.github.io/_pages/about.md

 **Intro**
 ======
-Buhua Liu is an MPhil candidate at the Department of Computer Science, Hong Kong Baptist University since 2019.
-He obtained the B.Eng. degree at the School of Electronic and Information Engineering, Huazhong University of Science and Technology, 2019.
+Buhua Liu is an MPhil candidate at the Department of Computer Science, Hong Kong Baptist University.
+He obtained the B.Eng. degree at the School of Electronic and Information Engineering, Huazhong University of Science and Technology.
 His research interests lie in trustworthy AI, including generative (text-to-image generative models) and discriminative (classification) AI.

 **Hobbies**
 ======
-Hiking, Swimming, Badminton
+Self-Driving, Hiking, Swimming, Badminton